livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 There are no explicit length limits on any manuscript.
 Articles do not need to contain original research, but may contain it.
-Currently, articles in LiveCoMS must be submitted as one of the following types:
+Currently, articles in LiveCoMS must be submitted as one of the article types noted below.

 ## Types of Articles